18 Jun Can you Achieve an Architecturally-Designed Home From a Builder?

 Step inside the stunning Clayfield custom home here:

-To find out more about achieving a conceptual home design with a builder, get in touch with Linear Design + Construct today.
+To find out more about achieving an architectural home design with a builder, get in touch with Linear Design + Construct today.

 At Linear Design & Construct we take pride in staying ahead of the market with the latest trends, techniques, and materials.
 To help you with your building journey we’ve put together the 7 reasons why you should engage your builder before your architect.
 Download today or sign up to our newsletter.